 Monoamine oxidase inhibitors (MAOIs) may potentiate the effects of morphine, including respiratory depression, coma, and confusion.
 Morphine Sulfate Injection should not be used in patients taking MAOIs or within 14 days of stopping such treatment.
 5.8 Adrenal Insufficiency Cases of adrenal insufficiency have been reported with opioid use, more often following greater than one month of use.
-Presentation of adrenal insufficiency may include non-specific symptoms and signs ncluding nausea, vomiting, anorexia, fatigue, weakness, dizziness and low blood pressure.
+Presentation of adrenal insufficiency may include non-specific symptoms and signs including nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
 If adrenal insufficiency is suspected, confirm the diagnosis with diagnostic testing as soon as possible.
 If adrenal insufficiency is diagnosed, treat with physiologic replacement doses of corticosteroids.
-Wean the patient off of the opioid to allow adrenal unction to recover and continue corticosteroid treatment until adrenal function recovers.
-Other opioids may be tried as some cases reported use of a different opioid without recurrence of adrenal insufficiency he information available does not identify any particular opioids as eing more likely to be associated with adrenal insufficiency.
+Wean the patient off of the opioid to allow adrenal function to recover and continue corticosteroid treatment until adrenal function recovers.
+Other opioids may be tried as some cases reported use of a different opioid without recurrence of adrenal insufficiency.
+The information rvailable does not identify any particular opioids as being more likely to be associated with adrenal insufficiency.
+5.9 Severe Hypotension Morphine Sulfate Injection may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
+There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see Drug Interactions (7)].
+Monitor these patients for signs of hypotension after initiating or titrating the dosage of Morphine Sulfate Injection.
+In patients with circulatory shock, Morphine Sulfate Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
+Avoid the use of Morphine Sulfate Injection in patients with circulatory shock In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Morphine Sulfate Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+Monitor such patients for signs of sedation and njection in patients with impaired consciousness or coma.